We welcome all back to Sacred Heart Catholic Church in Hattiesburg, MS!

 - At the time of Communion, an usher will come forward and guide you to the aisle.
 Please do not stand up, cut across pews, or get in line until an usher has shown you out.
 Follow the flow of the line.

 - Parishioners will wear masks and sanitize hands as they come forward to receive Communion.
-The floor is marked with tape for social distancing during the Communion line.
 If you are comfortable and in charity to others, we encourage you to receive the Body of Christ on your hands.
 Be aware if you receive on the tongue the communion minister will have to sanitize their hands every time someone receives on the tongue.
 If you must receive on the tongue, please let an usher know, and we ask that you approach Holy Communion at the end of the line.

-- When you come to receive Holy Communion, wear your mask and sanitize your hands at the sanitization station.
+- When you come to receive Holy Communion, wear your mask.
 Then, accept the Eucharist in your hands.
 After you have the Eucharist, step aside, remove your mask, and take the Eucharist.
-Replace your mask and return back to your pew immediately, maintaining a 6 foot distance between each other.
+Replace your mask and return back to your pew immediately, maintaining a 3 foot distance between each other.

 - Mass has not ended- after you have received Communion, flow back into the line and back to your designated pew.
 Do not leave the church.